The New Gorilla Vs. The Old Gorilla

 This model is the best do-everything ultralight backpack we tested.
 When we needed to carry winter gear and five days of food on the Appalachian Trail in January, it was just the right size.
 When we wanted to strip it down for day hikes or one night out in the wilderness, the frame and waist belt were easily removable.
 The exterior storage pockets were also perfect for our testers, keeping snacks, water bottles, and extra clothing layers easily accessible.
 Whether you're thru-hiking for months or playing in the backcountry for the weekend, this pack is perfect.

-At $245, we feel this pack is an exceptional value.
+At $260 ($215 for the pack, $45 for the optional hip belt, which we recommend), we feel this pack is an exceptional value.
 It carries very comfortably, has the volume ultralight backpackers need for even the longest trips, and scales down in weight and volume.
 With this pack, we're just as happy being out on the trail for weeks at a time, as we are using it for day hikes and single overnighters.
 For a pack that can do just about everything, this is a great deal.

 With a great set of features and a durable aluminum frame for carrying comfort, the Gossamer Gear Gorilla truly is one of the best ultralight models we tested.
 Mix and match sizing means you can get a perfect fit, compression straps, and a huge exterior pocket allow it to scale up and down in volume, and the hip pockets place maps, snacks, and your camera within easy reach.